sceckert/IntroDHSpring2021/_week9/topic-modeling-set-up-instructions.md

 These steps below will walk you through what you'll need

-IMPORTANT NOTE:
+***IMPORTANT NOTE:***
 If you want to topic model without installing anything, however, you can skip ahead and explore these Jupyter notebook topic modeling lessons in the cloud in our Binder Juypter notebooks.
-The notebooks already have the necessary requirements installed
+The notebooks already have the necessary requirements installed.

 ## MALLET

 We talked about **MA**chine **L**earning **L**anguag**E** **T**oolkint ([MALLET](http://mallet.cs.umass.edu/index.php)) in class.
 It's a statistical package for running an unsupervised model over a collection of texts.

-Because MALLET is written in Java, we need to install Java and a special library called a "wrapper," which will allow us to use code written in one programming language (Java) within another programming language (Python)
+Because MALLET is written in Java, we need to install Java and a special library called a "wrapper," which will allow us to use code written in one programming language (Java) within another programming language (Python).
+So were' going to install Java, MALLET, and a wrapper that will allow us to run MALLET from within our Python-based Jupyter notebooks.

 ## Step 1: Download and Install Java Development Kit